iterative/dvc.org/content/docs/start/model-management/model-registry.md

-Here the `path` parameter tells DVC that our model is to be found under `"models/model.pkl"`, the `type` parameter is `"model"` and so it will show up in the Studio registry (other artifact types will not) and the rest of the parameters are descriptive and optional and will also show up in the model registry.
+Here the `path` parameter tells DVC that our model is to be found under `"models/model.pkl"`, the `type` parameter is `"model"` and so it will show up in Studio (other artifact types will not) and the rest of the parameters are descriptive and optional and will also show up in the model registry.